rhyslwells/Data-Archive/content/uncleaned/structured data.md

   - data
   - engineering
 ---

-Structured data refers to data that has been formatted into a well-defined schema.
-An example would be data that is stored with precisely defined columns in a relational database or excel spreadsheet.
+Structured data refers to data that has been formatted into a well-defined schema ([[Database schema]]).
+An example would be data that is stored with precisely defined columns in a relational [[database]] or excel spreadsheet.
 Examples of structured fields could be age, name, phone number, credit card numbers or address.
 Storing data in a structured format allows it to be easily understood and queried by machines and with tools such as SQL.

 ## Example of structure data